 One is called hemophilia A, the other one is called hemophilia B.

 Well do this, A comes before B, VIII comes before IX, therefore hemophilia A is factor VIII defect, hemophilia B is factor IX defect, okay?

-At this point, let’s focus on factor VIII and know that it requires von Willebrand factor for stabilization.
+At this point, let’s focus on factor VIII and know that it requires von Willebrand Factor for stabilization.

 So the vitamin K dependent clotting factors are II, VII, IX, and X.

 Remind me again, which one are we missing?
 Protein C and S. Why are they missing in this statement?

 What’s the name of that carboxylation?
+Gamma carboxylation?

 Remind me again what the drug that will then work upon this particular mechanism?
 Warfarin.

 Is it called, the process called fibrinolysis, isn't it?
 Why do we call it fibrinolysis?

 Because in order for you to have a stable clot, a stable clot, it was fibrinogen or was it fibrin?
+Fibrin.

 Factor XII will help you do this.

-Next, the plasmin will then break this down, now what do you call it when you have excessive fibrin breakdown.
+Next, the plasmin will then break this down, now what do you call when you have excessive fibrin breakdown,

 what's the name of that particular test?
 Oh, these are called D-dimers, aren’t they?

-So any condition in which you find excessive breaking down of thrombi is obviously going to give an elevated level of D-dimers.
+So any condition in which you find excessive breaking down of thrombi is obviously going to give you an elevated level of D-dimers.

-And here’s the third test that I'm giving you, known as the D-dimer which represents what?
+And here’s the third test that I'm giving you known as the D-dimer which represents what?
 Breaking down of your thrombi.

 So what about this plasmin and such?
 What's important about this?

 Well, we talked about how factor XII does it naturally.

-It’s called tissue plasminogen activator.
+It’s called natural plasminogen activator.
+Fascinating?

 These are naturally acting tissue plasminogen activators or analogs that behave like the natural fibrinolytic agent.

-Protein C and S, and here we have it, it summarizes ultimately that discussion
+Protein C and S, and there we have it, it summarizes ultimately that discussion

 or the discussion we've had throughout the entire time I've been telling you that we have six vitamin K dependent factors.

 Now, something else that I need to bring to your attention.

-If a patient comes to you says, 'Doc, I seem to have a little bit of pain in my leg down by the calf,'
+If a patient comes to you says, 'Doc, I seem to have a little bit of pain in my leg down by the calf."

-Dorsiflexion of the foot, oh there's pain in the calf region.
+oh, there's pain in the calf region.

 The history goes on to say that she's a lady who is pregnant perhaps or maybe she's obese

-and maybe she's in a job in which she's not moving around much or maybe she is on a transatlantic or transpacific type of flight.
+and maybe she's in a job in which she's not moving around much or maybe she's on a transatlantic or transpacific type of flight.

-In other words, she's the perfect candidate of maybe developing a DVT, correct.
+In other words, she's the perfect candidate of maybe developing a DVT, correct?

-Of course not.
-It's going to be heparin.
+Of course not, it’s going to be heparin.
+Heparin works within seconds.

 Heparin works via antithrombin III.
 We’ll talk about that and then you must give heparin

-in a hospital setting via parenteral either IV or subcutaneous before you start giving warfarin.
+as a bridge therapy in a hospital setting via parenteral either IV or subcutaneous before you start giving warfarin.

-If protein C and S disappear first and you're given warfarin,
+I emphasize short, why?
+If proteins C and S disappear first and you're giving warfarin,

 what are the only vitamin K dependent factors that are circulating in that patient’s body?